LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 nodemon server
 ```

-As expected, the Express server will run on port 3001 instead of 3000, which is where the React dev server runs.
+As expected, the Express server will run on port 3001 instead of 3000 (which is where the React dev server runs).

 Browsing to `localhost:3001` will display our React app!